atulkamble/atulkamble/README.md

 - 🌱 I’m looking for help with Spreading the Cloud Knowledge to fellow learners.
 - 👯 I’m looking to collaborate on sharing knowledge and providing cloud solutions.
 - 🤔 I’m looking for help with finding new opportunities.
-- 💬 Ask me about: Azure, K8s, Terraform, ARM Templates.
+- 💬 Ask me about: Azure, Azure Certifications.
 - 🔭 I also try to be active here on GitHub!
 I got some instantly share codes, notes, snippets | [Gists](https://gist.github.com/atulkamble) for you as well!
 - 💬 See my blog post on [atulkamble.ghost.io](https://atulkamble.ghost.io) <!-- [Ghost](https://atulkamble.ghost.io/) | [DEV.to](https://dev.to/atulkamble) | [Medium](https://atuljkamble.medium.com) -->
-- 😄 I love to work with PowerShell, IAC, ARM Template, Azure Functions.
+- 😄 I love to work with PowerShell, Azure CLI, ARM Templates.
 - ⚡ Fun fact: My followers are more Sucessful than me.
 - <link href="https://fonts.googleapis.com/css?family=Cookie" rel="stylesheet"><a class="bmc-button" target="_blank" href="https://www.buymeacoffee.com/AtulKamble">📕<span style="margin-left:5px;font-size:24px !important;"> Buy me a Book</span></a>